rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 +++
 Always verify, by `--dry-run`,  the result of a new task before executing it.

-A task require minimum a *local catalog* and a *remote catalog*.
-After entering information about a task, select `Return` on the toolbar to add the task.
+A task require as minimum a *local catalog* and a *remote catalog*.

+## Enter tasks

+Using the  `Enter` key will advance to next field.
+The `Enter` key will automatically add a new task after last input.
+Or `Return` on the toolbar will add a new task.
 Continue adding new tasks until completed and tasks are saved to permanent storage after each entry.

 {{< figure src="/images/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}

-Just press the Enter key will automatically enter a new task.
-The Enter key will advance to next field.
-If the local catalog and remote catalog are local attached catalogs the Enter key will automatically add it after the Synchronize ID.
-Or  `Return` on the toolbar will add a new task.
+## Update

-To update a task, select the task and to save changes, select  `Return` on the toolbar.
+To update a task, select the task and to save changes, select  `Return` on the toolbar or use the `Enter` key.

 ## Copy and paste